kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ### Kubernetes

-It started out as a continuation to [Borg](https://medium.com/containermind/a-new-era-of-container-cluster-management-with-kubernetes-cd0b804e1409) which was Google's original internal Container Cluster Manager which at some point run most of their systems.
+It started out as a continuation to [Borg](https://medium.com/containermind/a-new-era-of-container-cluster-management-with-kubernetes-cd0b804e1409) which was Google's original internal Container Cluster Manager which at some point ran most of their systems.
 Kubernetes is nowadays the most used open source container orchestration tool which provides higher level concepts that Docker or other runtimes that conform to [OCI](https://opencontainers.org/) does not have, namely self-healing, manual and automatic horizontal scaling, load balancing and automated rollouts and rollbacks to name a few.
 Figuratively speaking it's the navigator for Docker containers hence its name means 'steersman' or 'pilot' (grc: κυβερνήτης).

 <https://www.paloaltonetworks.com/cyberpedia/containerization>
 <https://kubernetes.io/docs/concepts/overview/#going-back-in-time>

-### Cluster
+### Nodes and Clusters

+Nodes are physical or virtual machines that provide computing resources for the Cluster they are part of in order to run applications and services.
+New Nodes can be added to a Cluster and existing can be removed.
+Hosted workloads can be arbitrarily moved from one Node to other Nodes when performing maintenance.

-TODO: describe parts
+TODO: Cluster

+### Namespace

-The name, namespace and kind triad uniquely identifies every resource within a cluster.
+Namespaces are Cluster-wide unique resources which are used to create a virtual separation between components.
+The name, namespace and kind triad uniquely identifies every resource within a Cluster.
+We will take advantage of this later when I discuss about the operator.

+### Pods, ResplicaSets and Deployments

+Pods are arguably the most important resource within Kubernetes, as they incorporate one or more containers which can potentially share storage and network resources.
+They are considered the smallest deployable unit of computing since Kubernetes does not manage containers alone.
+Other important resorces are ReplicaSets which make sure that the requested number identical Pods are running at a given time and Deployments which incorporate ReplicaSets and provide mechanisms for rolling updates and rollbacks to minimize the downtime of an application.

+### Services

+Each pod has a unique IP address, so if one group of Pods wants to communicate with another, all the other Pods would have to know how to reach them, but the number of Pods can change dynamically due to their ephemeral nature.
+This problem is solved by the Service resource, using which we can provide a facade or abstraction over a multiple of Pods that are selected by tags.

 ## Why do we need Operators?